IgnitionBoulder/2015week1/deliverables/README.md

 What is a div?
 A div seperates elements so that each section can be individually styled and formatted

 What are selectors?
+In CSS, selectors are patterens used to select the different HTML elements that you want to style.

 What are properties?
+A CSS property is what appears before the colon and describes what part of the HTML element you want to style.

 What are values?
+The value comes after the property, and specifies what exact changes you want to make to that property in pixels, color values, etc.

 How do CSS styles for a particular element get inherited? ie. how does an element get its "default" styles?
 An html element gets its style by the css slector identifying the correct html element and attribute